cesarmtz0220/PongAtari-by-CesarMtz/README.md

 | P1     | `W`         | `S`         |
 | P2     | `↑ Arrow`   | `↓ Arrow`   |

 🎯 First player to reach **5 points** wins the game.
 👉 Press ESC key anytime to return to main menu.
 👉 When games over, you can press R key to play again or ESC to return to main menu.
+👉 Use ↑ Arrow, ↓ Arrow and Enter key to navigate on the Menu

 ---